AlwaysUsePython/MessingWithStockfish/README.md

  - differentiate blunders from inaccuracies
      - eval change by more than x%? constant threshold?
      - need to keep track of whose turn it is

+ - create replacement for chess.com's Coach "That game was a gift!"
+David
+     - come up with funny name?
+     - message indicating who won - profile picture? updates as game goes on?
+     - practice game feature where you play agianst \[name undecided\]?